 There are a wide variety of circumstances that count as rear-end accidents.
 Generally speaking, any time the front of one car hits the back of another, it’s a rear-end collision.
 This is true regardless of the speeds involved.
-A car can be completely stopped, such as at a red light, and the car behind it taps the bumper—this is still a rear-end accident.
-Generally, low-speed rear-end incidents involve damage to the bumper, tail lights, trunk, and rear crumple zone.
-They may also trigger an air bag release which can be expensive and cause injuries.
-And even a low-speed accident can result in neck injuries that last months or years.
+A car can be stopped entirely, such as at a red light, and the car behind it taps the bumper.
+This would still be a rear-end accident.

-High speed rear-end accidents can be devastating.
-In the city of Columbus, we often see these on a highway, in poor visibility conditions, or when a car is pulled over on a busy road.
-These accidents can total both vehicles and may lead to serious lifelong injuries.
+High-speed rear-end accidents can be devastating.
+In the city of Columbus, we often see these on a highway, in poor visibility conditions, or when a car gets pulled over on a busy road.
+These accidents can total both vehicles and may lead to lifelong severe injuries.

 Causes of rear-end collisions include: